advis61/OracleOfDereth/README.md

 - Complete the installer.

-- It should now appear in the Decal list of plugins.
+- It should automatically appear in the Decal list of plugins.
 You're all done!

 ## Usage